 The Saint-Nicolas Steeples is a trail around the western part of the city surrounding what was once an old abbey.

 The Sailing Boat walk is around the left bank area which takes you across the river.
 It gives you a great view of Blois and the chateau and takes you into Saint-Saturnin Church, once a major pilgrimage destination.

 The rue du Commerce and its surrounding streets offer the best shops in Blois, which historically is known for chocolate making through its trading position on the Loire.
 The chocolate maker Auguste Poulain opened his first shop in Blois in 1847 and rapidly became the great modernizer, establishing his own brand and mechanizing his production.
 Bought in the 1990s, today you'll see mass-produced (but still very good) Poulain chocolates in every supermarket in France.

 Tel.: 00 33 (0)2 54 78 20 73

-Irresistible cakes, patisseries and chocolates at the shop run by this meilleur ouvrier de France (best in any particular skill) and former chef at the Ritz, Paris.
-Chocolate or fruit cakes are a speciality; you can also eat them in the salon de the.
+Irresistible cakes, patisseries, and chocolates at the shop run by this meilleur ouvrier de France (best in any particular skill) and former chef at the Ritz, Paris.
+Chocolate or fruit cakes are a specialty; you can also eat them in the salon de the.

 Patissier-chocolatier Stephan Buret